Create multi agent system with ADK, deploy in Agent Engine and get started with A2A protocol

 gcloud services enable aiplatform.googleapis.com

-3. Overview: Benefits of Agent Development Kit
+3. Introduction to Agent Development Kit

 Agent Development Kit offers several key advantages for developers building agentic applications: